-The sales kickoff isn’t your average sales meeting or event.
-It’s a valuable opportunity to acknowledge your team’s efforts over the past twelve months and hone in on ways to increase their sales success in the year to come.
+The annual sales kickoff (SKO) isn’t your average sales meeting or event.
+It’s a unique opportunity to acknowledge your team’s efforts over the past twelve months and hone in on ways to increase sales success in the year to come.

-While arguably the most important sales event of the year, Brainshark’s State of Sales Kickoff Meetings survey found that 74% of attendees don’t feel their company’s annual meeting merits an “A” grade—and a full 29% would assign theirs a “C” grade or lower.
+While arguably the most important sales event of the year, Brainshark’s State of Sales Kickoff Meetings survey found that 74% of attendees don’t feel their company’s annual meeting merits an “A” grade and a full 29% would assign their SKO a “C” grade or lower.

-In this guide, we’ll explore what you need to know to prepare for and structure a successful sales meeting.
+In this guide, we’ll explore what you need to know to prepare for and structure a successful sales kickoff event.
 We’ll also pass along some advice from the experts and share tips for running a virtual event.

 But first, let’s nail down exactly what a sales kickoff is.

-Part inspiration, part education, most kickoffs leverage some combination of speakers, activities and constructive discussions to help:
+Part inspiration, part education, most kickoff events leverage some combination of speakers, activities and constructive discussions to help:

-- Highlight valuable sales strategies or product updates
+Highlight valuable sales and marketing strategies or product updates

-An impactful sales kickoff won’t just inspire your reps to land more leads and close more deals when they get back to the field—it will give them the tools and knowledge they need to help make that happen.
+If you want to succeed in sales, kick off the year with a meeting that will boost morale and get reps fired up.
+An impactful sales kickoff won’t just inspire your reps to land more leads and close more deals when they get back to the field, it will give them the tools and knowledge they need to help make that happen.

 Every sales kickoff needs an overarching purpose.
 You may want to celebrate recent wins, clarify goals for the new year or help your team hit the proverbial pavement feeling re-energized and equipped to improve your sales activities.